stoically/webextensions-api-fake/README.md

 ```

-You can find the example in the `test` directory and also execute it:
+You can find the example in the `examples` directory and also execute it:

 ```
 npm install
-npm test
+npm run example
 ```